kristhayer11/alcohols-empire/content/appendix.md

 <br>
 **TATTERSALL'S CONTEMPORARY INTERPRETATION**
 <br>
-Tattersall made a nearly exact recreation of this recipe, using a combination of [aqua vitae] (../essay3/) from *The London-Distiller’s* recipe, white wine, and spices.
+Tattersall made a nearly exact recreation of this recipe, using a combination of [aqua vitae](/intro/essay3) from *The London-Distiller’s* recipe, white wine, and spices.
 The one change was to substitute an infusion of dried celandine rather than fresh celandine juice; fresh was unavailable.

 <hr style="border: 2px solid black;" />